 - Pets that are exposed to stressful situations, such as boarding at a kennel, traveling to stay with the pet owner’s family, or introduced to several house guests, may develop digestive issues.

-- The holidays are also a time when there are more treats and food around the house.
+- The holidays are also a time when there are more treats (like some tasty bully sticks, which are good for your dog in moderation!) and food around the house.
 Guests may not realize that your dog or cat shouldn’t eat table scraps or that they should keep their appetizer plate out of the pet’s reach.

 What are some signs of stress in a pet?